samhinton88/ghostly-loader/README.md

 ## Usage

-This version of the ghostly loader is a POC and so functionality is limited function declarations:
+As of writing, `ghost`s can be created only with function declarations.

+If in your source code you have a function that returns a greeting:

 `src/index.js`
 ```js